|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Turrón is the Spanish candy most commonly associated with Christmas in Spain.
 Until recently, there were just two kinds of almond turrón, which originated in Spain centuries ago.
 The first kind is turrón duro, hard nougat candy with whole almonds, and turrón blando, a smooth, creamy, melt-in-your-mouth candy similar in texture to peanut butter.
 Both were simply made with almonds (preferably Marcona almonds), honey and egg whites.
 Over the last few decades, these two classics have been joined by a huge variety of new turróns with different textures and flavors, including chocolate turrón.
 There are several chocolate turrón varieties—from creamy mousse-filled type to this crunchy turrón with nuts and puffed rice.
 It's no wonder that the Spanish now produce several chocolate turróns, since the Spanish love affair with chocolate started shortly after the Spanish landed in Mexico.

 This easy chocolate turrón is made with chocolate, almonds, and puffed rice cereal, and refrigerated until firm.
 When ready to serve, cut into slices.

 Break up the baking chocolate and dark chocolate into pieces.
 (Baking chocolate usually has score marks to make breaking easier.)

+Check the chocolate and stir.
 If not melted, return to oven and cook for another 30 seconds.

 Repeat until chocolate is completely melted.